 To learn more, see our California Paid Family Leave FAQ.

 Employers with at least 25 employees must allow eligible employees to take up to ten days of unpaid leave while a spouse is on leave from deployment during a period of military conflict.

 Employers with at least five employees must give employees a reasonable period of leave for disability relating to pregnancy, childbirth, or related conditions.
 This period is not to exceed four months.
 Pregnancy disability leave doesn't count against an employee's leave entitlement under the California Family Rights Act.

 Employers with at least 25 employees must give employees up to 40 hours of unpaid leave in any 12-month period, not to exceed eight hours in a single month, to participate in activities at a child's school or daycare.

 All employers must allow employees to take unpaid leave to obtain a restraining order or seek other judicial relief from domestic violence for the employee or the employee's child.
 In addition, employers with at least 25 employees must allow employees who are victims of domestic violence, sexual assault, or stalking to take time off to:

 California has a state temporary disability insurance program, funded by withholding from employee paychecks.
-Eligible employees who are unable to work due to a temporary disability (including pregnancy) can receive up to 55% of their usual wages.
+Eligible employees who are unable to work due to a temporary disability (including pregnancy) can receive from to 60% or 70% of their usual pay, depending on the employee's wages.

-If you need to know more about California's leave laws, you can contact the state Fair Employment and Housing Commission.
-The Temporary Disability and Paid Family Leave programs are administered by the Employment Development Department.
+If you need to know more about California's leave laws, you can contact the state Department of Fair Housing and Employment.